yujunmjiang/gaming-industry-tracker/README.md

 ## Acknowledgements
 This project was completed as part of the 2020 Masters in Data Visualization program at Parsons School of Design, NYC.
 You can view all of the incredible thesis projects [HERE](https://parsons.nyc/thesis/).

+This project would not be possible without the guidance and feedback of the Parsons MSDV faculty and friends, specifically [Daniel Sauter](https://github.com/danielsauter), [Alec Barrett](https://github.com/anbnyc) & [Nolan Kim](https://github.com/no-ki).